AlexToon55/IUPUI-ADS-h611-FinalProject/README.md

 - Mission 4: Turned those error signals into gradients and defined a simple learning rule to update weights and biases using gradient descent.

 So all together, back-propagation allows our Starcraft 2 win predictor to learn from its mistakes.
 By adjusting its weights and biases based on the errors it made in previous games, it can improve its predictions over time.

+### Limitations of back-propagation in Starcraft 2

+Back-propagation is a powerful algorithm, but it has limitations when applied to complex games like Starcraft 2:

+- **Long-term Dependencies**: Decisions made early in the game can have long-term consequences that are difficult to capture with back-propagation alone.

+- **Exploration vs Exploitation**: Back-propagation focuses on minimizing immediate prediction errors, but in a game like Starcraft 2, exploring new strategies is crucial for long-term success.

+- **Computational Complexity**: Training deep neural networks with back-propagation can be computationally intensive, especially for large-scale games like Starcraft 2.

 ### From our toy network to real systems - AlphaStar